joakim/ternary/readme.md

 Also included is `Ternary`, a function/class like `Boolean`, for coercing any value to a ternary value.
 Note that this will be sloppy, because JavaScript.

+## What for?

+> What do I need ternary for?

+Well, sometimes you need a third value:

+- Dealing with unknowns (true, false, unknown)
+- Comparisons (larger, smaller, equal)
+- User input (yes, no, not applicable)
+- Access control (allow, deny, indeterminate)
+- Motors (forward, backward, no rotation)
+- Charges (positive, negative, no charge)
+- …

+A variable that is `boolean | undefined` is already ternary.
+This library merely formalizes it and provides functions for correct evaluation using ternary logic, where `undefined` is part of the equation.

+> Ternary – you either need it, don't need it, or don't know whether you need it or not.

 ## Truth tables

 _A quick guide to ternary logic_

-While clearly more complex than boolean logic, ternary is not as complicated as it looks once you get the hang of it.
-It may help to think of `undefined` as an _unknown_ truth value.
+While clearly more complex than boolean logic, ternary is not as difficult as it looks once you get the hang of it.
+It helps to think of `undefined` as an _unknown_ truth value.

 - F = `false`
 - U = `undefined` or _unknown_